-In Preview Activity 2, we used the following logical equivalency:
+In Beginning Activity 2, we used the following logical equivalency:

-$$(P \leftrightarrow Q) \equiv (P \rightarrow Q) \land (Q \rightarrow P)$$ .
+$$(P \leftrightarrow Q) \equiv (P \rightarrow Q) \land (Q \rightarrow P).$$ we can state the following theorem.

-This logical equivalency suggests one method for proving a biconditional statement written in the form "P if and only if Q." This method is to construct separate proofs of the two conditional statements $P \to Q$ and $Q \to P$.
+This logical equivalency suggests one method for proving a biconditional statement written in the form "P if and only if Q." This method is to construct separate proofs of the two conditional statements $P \rightarrow Q$ and $Q \rightarrow P$.
 For example, since we have now proven each of the following:

-- For each integer n, if n is an even integer, then n^2 is an even integer.
-(Exercise (3c) on page 27 in Section 1.2) - For each integer n, if n^2 is an even integer, then n is an even integer.
+- For each integer n, if n is an even integer, then n2 is an even integer.
+(Exercise (3c) on page 28 in Section 1.2) - For each integer n, if n2 is an even integer, then n is an even integer.
 (Theorem 3.7)